 Cytokines play a pivotal role in the generation and management of immune and inflammatory responses.
 When produced in excess amounts, the body (and specifically, the immune system) are thrown into chaos.

 What results is an abnormal immune response of the body against cells and tissues found throughout the body, including the shoulder.
 In essence, the immune system can not differentiate between normal and abnormal substances and sets itself on a course of self-destruction.
 Over time, the shoulder joint capsule can slowly weaken and break down, leading to stiffness and general weakness of the shoulder.

 What is interesting is that one portion of the immune system is attacking the body while other segments of the immune system will attempt to heal the damage that is being done.
 The end result is an excess build-up of fibrous tissue that once again - bonds to healthy tissue and causes loss in range of motion - the Frozen Shoulder so to speak.

 In addition, hyperthyroid suffers produce an excess amount of a thyroid hormone critical in the metabolic function of the body.
 When this happens, the body is unable to properly metabolize it and an autoimmune response ensues (inflammation and breakdown of healthy tissue).

-On the other end of the spectrum, there is a segment of Frozen Shoulder sufferers who are hypothyroid - meaning their bodies do not produce enough of the thyroid hormone - Thyroxine.
+On the other end of the spectrum, there is a segment of Frozen Shoulder sufferers who are hypothyroid - meaning their bodies do not produce enough of the thyroid hormone.